opentelekomcloud-docs/cloud-create/umn/source/network/dns.rst

 .. important::

-  **Swiss Open Telekom Cloud** does not support DNS public zone, but only DNS private zone.
+  **Swiss T-Cloud Public** does not support DNS public zone, but only DNS private zone.
 When you set a dns_name to a network port, a DNS private zone will be created instead.

 .. _DNS Private: